kelvin34501/OakInk2-SimEnv-IsaacGym/README.md

     python -m script.test_env_pour
     ```

     If you want to use reinforcement learning algorithms in this toolkit, there is an example in `src/dyn_mf/env/oi2_dev.py` to set the reward and observation functions.
+The observation and reward functions set in the current example file are both blank placeholders to be filled.